prismicio/prismic-gatsby/README.md

 in the Prismic Custom Type editor.

 **Note**: The names of your schemas in the `schemas` object should be _exactly_ the same as your custom type's API ID.
-For example, if you API ID is "`blog-post`", your key should be "`blog-post`", not "`blog_post`".
+For example, if your API ID is "`blog-post`", your key should be "`blog-post`", not "`blog_post`".

 See the official docs for more details on version controlling your custom types: